-(Millions of U.S. Dollars) FY2016 (As of December 31, 2016) FY2017 (As of December 31, 2017) FY2017 (As of December 31, 2017) Total equity attributable to owners of the parent ¥932,742 ¥1,093,211 \$9,674 Underlying ROE (%) 11.3 10.6
+(Millions of U.S. Dollars FY2016 (As of December 31, 2016) FY2017 (As of December 31, 2017) FY2017 (As of December 31, 2017) Total equity attributable to owners of the parent ¥932,742 ¥1,093,211 \$9,674 Underlying ROE (%) 11.3 10.6

-(Note) The underlying profit for the year (attributable to owners of the parent), the numerator of underlying ROE, is a KPI used to measure recurring profit attributable to owners of the parent which is calculated as profit for the year (attributable to owners of the parent) adjusted for adjustment items related to operating profit, revaluation of contingent consideration and put option liabilities, related tax effects, profit or loss attributable to non-controlling interests, and other one-off items.
-Reconciliation from profit for the year (attributable to owners of the parent) is stated below.
+(Note) The underlying profit for the year (attributable to owners of the parent), the numerator of underlying ROE, is a KPI used to measure recurring profit attributable to owners of the parent which is calculated as profit for the year (attributable to owners of the parent) adjusted for adjustment items related to operating profit, revaluation of contingent consideration and put option liabilities, related tax effects, profit or loss attributable to owners of the parent) adjusted for adjustment items related to operating profit, Reconciliation from profit for the year (attributable to owners of the parent) to underlying profit for the year (attributable to owners of the parent) is stated below.